PULSE: Privileged Knowledge Transfer from Rich to Deployable Sensors for Embodied Multi-Sensory Learning: Additional Ablation Studies

-From Table~\ref{tab:ablation_modalities} we can see that pretraining with all four cheap sensors is best; dropping modalities degrades AUPRC and accuracy most sharply, indicating reduced transfer of privileged EDA structure.
-Compared with Table~\ref{tab:ablations}, removing modalities during pretraining degrades performance more than removing them at test time, underscoring the benefits of multimodal representation learning over single-modality training.
+Pretraining with all four cheap sensors yields the best results; dropping modalities degrades AUPRC and accuracy most sharply, indicating reduced transfer of privileged EDA structure.
+Compared with \cref{tab:app_modality_drop_test}, removing modalities during pretraining degrades performance more than removing them at test time, underscoring the benefits of multimodal representation learning over single-modality training.